fubar2/galaxy_tf_overlay/README.md

 of text strings that are concatenated and returned at run time as a text file, as shown in the example script, using Python's argparser.

 The select example shows how to build a select parameter into a ToolFactory tool form.
 Tests will include it.

-Collections can handle arbitrary script outputs to a single directory, as shown by the Plotter Rscript example.

 All the input example features can be mixed to build the form needed for a new simple tool.